fairmath/openfhe-rs/docs/source/base_types_and_alg.rst

 The Params policy type stores flags and parameters for the FHE algorithms to use.

-There are different ways to generate a Params type instance, but the main way is to create a mutable object by calling ``GetParams%scheme_name%`` and setting the options after that.
-For the CKKS scheme, it will be ``GetParamsCKKSRNS``.
+There are different ways to generate a Params type instance, but the main way is to create a mutable object by calling ``GenParams%scheme_name%`` and setting the options after that.
+For the CKKS scheme, it will be ``GenParamsCKKSRNS``.

 CryptoContext
 -------------

 CryptoContext type, as its name stands, stores the metadata of your FHE context.
 You usually create its instance using one of the following functions:

-- By generating the CryptoContext directly - ``ffi::GenCryptoContextByParamsCKKSRNS``
+- By generating the CryptoContext directly - ``ffi::DCRTPolyGenCryptoContextByParams%scheme_name%``
-- By deserializing a CryptoContext generated somewhere else - ``ffi::DeserializeCryptoContextFromFile``
+- By deserializing a CryptoContext generated somewhere else - ``ffi::DCRTPolyDeserializeCryptoContextFromFile``